Programs & Events

 In this interactive community experience, participants learn about the lived experience of different faith traditions.

-Dignitatis Humanae: A Civil Conversation
+Dignitatis Humanae: A Civil Conversations Workshop

 Learn skills for navigating difficult conversations by joining in a Civil Conversations Workshop based upon Dignitatis Humanae.